-Suggested Procedure: Special Instructions: Order for Unit: Old and New K-1 Past, Present, Future K-2/"Time Piles" (P/P/F) Inventors/Biographies K-2 Labs-Grade 2 and K-1- Observation of Teacher deconstruction of wristwatch.
-What are notes taken for a Lab -Grade 2 Key Word Assignments -Grade 2 The Math of Inventions (Lesson and Guest Speaker) The Science of Inventions (Lesson and Guest Speaker) Sort donations for any LED and remove from lab box.
+Suggested Procedure: Special Instructions:

+Order for Unit: Old and New K-1 Past, Present, Future K-2/"Time Piles" (P/P/F) Group/Exploration of Inventions K-2 Inventors/Biographies K-2 Labs-Grade 2 and K-1- Observation of Teacher deconstruction of wristwatch.
+What are notes taken for a Lab -Grade 2 Key Word Assignments -Grade 2 The Math of Inventions (Lesson and Guest Speaker) The Science of Inventiors Lesson Wrap-up: Puppet Inventors Lesson Use only wind-up watches.
+Sort donations for any LED and remove from lab box.
 Remove all batteries and glass crystals from watches.
 Even though K-1 students are not involved in actual lab, all students should wear safety equipment when observing teacher's demonstration.

 Student Assessment: